Hamidian massacres: The Hamidiye

 The provisions for reform in the Armenian provinces embodied in Article 61 of the Treaty of Berlin (1878) were ultimately not enforced and were followed instead by further repression.
 On January 2, 1881, collective notes sent by the European powers reminding the sultan of the promises of reform failed to prod him into action.
 The eastern provinces of the Ottoman Empire were historically insecure; the Kurdish rebels attacked the inhabitants of towns and villages with impunity.

 In 1890–91, at a time when the empire was either too weak and disorganized or reluctant to halt them, Sultan Abdul Hamid gave semi-official status to the Kurdish bandits.
-Made up mainly of Kurdish tribes, but also of Turks, Yöruk, Arabs, Turkmens and Circassians, and armed by the state, they came to be called the Hamidiye Alaylari ("Hamidian Regiments").
+Made up mainly of Kurdish tribes, but also of Turks, Yörüks, Arabs, Turkmens and Circassians, and armed by the state, they came to be called the Hamidiye Alaylari ("Hamidian Regiments").
 The Hamidiye and Kurdish brigands were given free rein to attack Armenians, confiscating stores of grain, foodstuffs, and driving off livestock, confident of escaping punishment as they were subjects of military courts only.

 Armenians established revolutionary organizations, namely the Social Democrat Hunchakian Party (Hunchak; founded in Switzerland in 1887) and the Armenian Revolutionary Federation (the ARF or Dashnaktsutiun, founded in 1890 in Tiflis).
 Clashes ensued and unrest occurred in 1892 at Merzifon and in 1893 at Tokat.

 Disturbances in Sasun

-In 1894, the sultan began to target the Armenian people in a precursor to the Hamidian massacres.
+In 1894 the sultan began to target the Armenian people in a precursor to the Hamidian massacres.
 This persecution strengthened nationalistic sentiment among Armenians.
 The first notable battle in the Armenian resistance took place in Sasun.
 Hunchak activists, such as Mihran Damadian, Hampartsoum Boyadjian, and Hrayr Dzhoghk, encouraged resistance against double taxation and Ottoman persecution.
 The ARF armed the people of the region.
 The Armenians confronted the Ottoman army and Kurdish irregulars at Sasun, finally succumbing to superior numbers and to Turkish assurances of amnesty, which never materialized.

 In response to the resistance at Sasun, the governor of Mush responded by inciting the local Muslims against the Armenians.
 Historian Lord Kinross wrote that massacres of this kind were often achieved by gathering Muslims in a local mosque and claiming the Armenians had the aim of "striking at Islam".

 Sultan Abdul Hamid sent the Ottoman army into the area and also armed groups of Kurdish irregulars.
-The violence spread and affected most of the Armenian towns in the Ottoman Empire which was known as Sassoun Massacre.
+The violence spread and affected most of the Armenian towns in the Ottoman Empire.